 In the quiet heartbeat of downtown Chandler, where Oregon Street meets Boston, something extraordinary is happening.
 Flames dance tableside, wheels of Parmigiano-Reggiano are hollowed by heat and tossed pasta, and diners find themselves transported thousands of miles to the sun-drenched shores of the Amalfi Coast.
 This is Acqua Di’ Mare—Italian for “water of the seas”—and it is, quite simply, the most captivating dining experience the East Valley has ever seen.

-When Hristov arrived in Arizona in 2018, he carried seventeen years of hospitality mastery and an unshakeable vision: to create not merely a restaurant, but a complete European dining experience.
+When Hristov arrived in Arizona in 2018, he brought 17 years of hospitality mastery and an unshakeable vision: to create not merely a restaurant but a complete European dining experience.
 In March 2023, that dream crystallized into Acqua Di’ Mare.
 The intimate space—adorned with a floor-to-ceiling mural of Portofino, thick boat ropes suspended from the ceiling, and sapphire-blue velvet chairs—immediately transports guests from the Sonoran Desert to a coastal Italian village.

 “It’s a dining experience, not just come in, eat, and leave,” Hristov explains.
 “Every step is special from the moment you walk in.
 We guide guests to their table for fresh basil, fresh daily-made bread.
 It’s layers to build that experience.
 We make sure they walk in with a smile and walk out with a smile.”